Commonwealth of Australia

 Royal Australian Air Force

 The RAAF was established in 1921.
 On 24 July 1922, the British Royal Air Force Ensign was approved as the ensign of the RAAF which was used until 1948 when the RAAF asked to change the flag to avoid confusion.
 A warrant for the new flag, which had the roundel in the lower fly of sky-blue ensign with Commonwealth Star and tilted southern cross to match the Australian national flag, was given in 1949.
 The RAAF adopted a distinctive roundel on 2 July 1956; a red kangaroo replacing the red circle of the British version.
-The old roundel remained on the ensign, however, until 1981, when the Her Majesty The Queen approved the change to the current flag.
+The old roundel remained on the ensign, however, until 1981, when Her Majesty The Queen approved the change to the current flag.

 The Royal Australian Air Force Ensign is used by the Royal Australian Air Force in Australia and overseas.
 It is based on the Australian national flag, with the field changed to Air Force blue, and the southern cross tilted clockwise to make room for the RAAF roundel inserted in the lower fly quarter.
 The roundel is a red leaping kangaroo on white within a dark blue ring.
 The ensign was proclaimed as a Flag of Australia under section 5 of the Flags Act on 6 May 1982.